-Use materials such as hay, straw, aspen, and shredded paper instead as they’re safe for rabbits.
+Instead, you can use materials such as hay, straw, aspen, and shredded paper as they’re safe for rabbits.

 A rabbit hideout is used to keep your pet safe while it has fun.
 Furthermore, they keep your rabbit away from hiding and playing under furniture, which can be dangerous.

 Rabbit bowls can be used to either store food or water.
-Pet parents are advised to select a bowl made from plastic due to its durability.
+Pawrents are advised to select a bowl made from plastic due to its durability.

 Rabbits must be brushed at least once a week.
 This removes excess fur and prevents your pet from ingesting too much loose hair which can lead to digestive system issues.